dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 <iframe src="//giphy.com/embed/JAU6PUIdLso4U" width="480" height="269" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 ???
+* what do ports identify again?
-* ports.  each computer has 2^16-1  65535
+* each computer has 2^16-1  65535
-* identifies know as ports
+* identifies know apps as ports
 * specific services can run on ports